June 28, 2021

 Libby, tell us a little bit about yourself.
 “Hi there!
 My name is Libby Crank and I recently moved to Dallas in August from Missouri.
 My pronouns are She/Her/Hers and I identify as queer.
 I grew up in St. Louis, MO and Bentonville, AR but eventually returned to MO for college.
 I graduated from the University of Missouri in 2020 with a bachelor’s degree in Women’s and Gender Studies and a minor in Sociology.
 College allowed me to explore my passion of education, specifically sex education.
 I was the president of Sexual Health Peer Advocacy Education (SHAPE), a peer education group on my college campus that spread sex ed information, barrier methods, and other resources.
 I was also the TA for a course that taught the information required to be in SHAPE.
 I have a dog named Prim who is my infant baby child, and a partner named Trajan who has always supported my passion for teaching comprehensive sex ed.”

 Explain what the new Queer Sex Ed program is and its intention.
 “Queer Sex ed is a place for Youth First participants to feel comfortable asking any question they’ve ever had about sex and learn and engage with their peers.
-For many LGBTQ+ people, the sex ed that they experience at school or at home (if they receive any education at all) is very heteronormative.
+For many LGBTQIA+ people, the sex ed that they experience at school or at home (if they receive any education at all) is very heteronormative.
 So, we created Queer Sex Ed so that we could have a space to talk about things not always talked about in conventional sex ed like trans anatomy, consent and more.”

 “We also wanted to teach younger people about the power of peer education.
 Because if you can feel confident and empowered enough to teach others about sex ed, that is actively reducing the stigma around sex in general.
 We intend to teach queer youth sex ed and give them the tools to go out into the world and educate others and advocate for themselves.”

 What motivated you to partner with Youth First to create this initiative?
-“When I first moved to Dallas, I was looking for ways to explore my passion of volunteering, teaching sex ed, and being around other members of the LGBTQ+ community.
+“When I first moved to Dallas, I was looking for ways to explore my passion of volunteering, teaching sex ed, and being around other members of the LGBTQIA+ community.
 I connected with Al, the Community Programs Manager at Resource Center and once they heard about my background, they asked me to help create this new initiative.
 I felt very flattered and honored to be a part of building a program from the ground up.
 In college, I mostly taught other people my age.
 So, I was very interested in working with younger people.
 The participants have already taught me so much, I love the collaborative relationship we have built in the program.
 I also think it’s really important to have these discussions at a young age, so that as they get older they already feel like they have the tools to make safe decisions.”

 What are some of the topics the Queer Sex Ed group discusses?
 How have the participants responded?
 “So far, we have discussed sex ed in general meaning, where have they received sex ed before, what do they have questions about, etc. That first session was amazing because we had more participation than I expected.
 It can be hard to get anyone to talk about sex, so to have the youth participants be excited to learn and answer questions made me really excited for the future of the program.
 Last month our topic was consent and it was amazing.
 We also discussed healthy communication and relationships.
 One of my favorite parts about leading this group is hearing the participants discuss their own personal experiences, and then see their peers relate and support them.
 I have been so happy with the positive and collaborative response so far!”